By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

-Your arms ache.
-Your shoulder throbs.
-And your dog, the creature you lovingly raised from a tiny puppy, is currently dragging you down the pavement like a sled dog in training for the Iditarod.
+Your arms are aching.
+Your shoulder is hurting too.
+And your dog, whom you lovingly raised from a tiny puppy, is currently dragging you down the sidewalk like he’s training for the Iditarod.

 Contents

-Lead pulling is one of the most common behaviour problems UK dog owners face.
-The PDSA’s 2024 PAW Report found that 1 in 4 dog owners struggle with their dog pulling on the lead.
-It’s exhausting, it’s frustrating, and it can actually be dangerous for both of you if your dog lunges towards traffic or other animals.
+Lead pulling is one of the most common behavior problems for UK dog owners.
+According to the PDSA’s 2024 PAW Report, 1 in 4 dog owners experience a problem with their dog pulling on the lead.
+It can be tiring, frustrating, and sometimes even dangerous, especially when your dog suddenly lunges towards traffic or other animals.

-The good news is that lead pulling is fixable.
-It takes consistency, patience, and the right approach.
-This guide covers the training techniques that actually work, the equipment that helps (and the stuff that doesn’t), and the common mistakes that keep owners stuck with a pulling dog for years.
+The good news is that lead pulling can be done right.
+It requires consistency, patience, and the right approach.
+In this guide, we’ll cover the training techniques that really work, the equipment that helps (and the one that doesn’t), and the common mistakes that keep owners stuck with a pulling dog for years.

 Why dogs pull on the lead

-Before fixing the problem, it helps to understand why it exists.
-Dogs don’t pull to wind you up.
-They pull because walking on a lead doesn’t come naturally to them, and the way most owners respond to pulling accidentally reinforces it.
+Before fixing the problem, it’s important to understand why this happens.
+Dogs don’t pull to tease you.
+They pull because walking on a lead isn’t natural for them, and oftentimes, the owners’ reaction inadvertently reinforces this habit.

-Dogs walk significantly faster than humans.
-A comfortable walking pace for a medium-sized dog is roughly 4 to 4.5 miles per hour.
-The average human walks at about 3 miles per hour.
-Your dog is constantly being held back from their natural speed, and the tension on the lead becomes normal to them.
-They stop noticing it’s there and just lean into it.
+Dogs walk much faster than humans.
+A medium-sized dog’s comfortable walking speed is about 4 to 4.5 miles per hour, while the average human walks about 3 miles per hour.
+Your dog is constantly being held back from its natural pace, and the tension on the lead becomes normal for it.
+Gradually, they stop feeling that tension and simply start walking, leaning against it.

-There’s also the reinforcement loop.
-Dogs pull because they want to reach something: a interesting smell, another dog, a patch of grass.
-When they pull and you follow (even reluctantly), they learn that pulling gets them where they want to go.
-Every walk becomes proof that dragging you along works.
+There’s also a reinforcement loop.
+Dogs pull because they want to reach something, like an interesting smell, another dog, or a patch of grass.
+When they pull and you walk with them, even if forced to, they learn that pulling gets them what they want.
+Every walk becomes proof to them that dragging you along works.

-The right equipment makes a real difference, but it’s not a substitute for training.
-Think of it as a tool that gives you breathing space while you teach your dog better habits.
+The right equipment can make a real difference, but it’s not a replacement for training.
+Think of it as a tool that gives you some breathing space while you teach your dog better habits.

 No-pull harnesses

-A good no-pull harness is the single most useful piece of equipment for a pulling dog.
-Unlike standard harnesses that clip at the back (which actually give dogs more leverage to pull), no-pull harnesses typically have a front clip attachment point.
-When the dog pulls forward, the harness gently redirects them back towards you.
+A good no-pull harness is one of the most useful tools for a pulling dog.
+Standard harnesses have hooks that clip to the back and give dogs more leverage to pull, while no-pull harnesses generally have a front clip attachment point.
+When the dog pulls forward, the harness gently redirects it towards you.

-The Julius K9 IDC Powerharness is another solid option, though it’s more of a general-purpose harness with an optional front clip.
-It’s sturdy, highly visible (the reflective strips are excellent for winter walks), and built to last.
-It costs around £30 to £40 depending on the size.
+The Julius K9 IDC Power Harness is also a good option, although it’s more of a general-purpose harness with an optional front clip.
+It’s sturdy, highly visible (its reflective strips are especially good for winter walks), and built for long walks.
+Depending on the size, it costs around £30 to £40.

-Ruffwear’s Front Range harness is the premium pick.
-It’s well-made, comfortable for the dog, and has both front and back clip points.
-At £45 to £55, it’s the most expensive option here, but the build quality justifies the price if you’re walking your dog daily.
+Ruffwear’s Front Range Harness is considered a premium option.
+It’s well-built, comfortable for the dog, and has both front and back clip points.
+Priced between £45 and £55, it’s the most expensive option on this list, but if you walk your dog daily, the build quality justifies its price.

 Headcollars